ProjectZeroDays/samuraiwtf/README.md

 This project includes and uses the [Samurai Katana][samurai-katana-url] project to manage installation and running of tools and targets in the virtual environment.

 **Want to chat with us?
-Join us in either the OWASP Slack #project-samuraiwtf channel or visit us in [Professionally Evil slack][samurai-slack-url].**
+Join us in either the OWASP Slack #project-samuraiwtf channel.**

 **Want to Contribute?
 See [here](#Contributors)**